Bentley Turbo R: History

 The suspension changes, though seemingly subtle, transformed the soft and less than well-controlled ride of the Mulsanne Turbo into that of a real performer.
-Development on improving handling had already begun when Mike Dunn was appointed engineering director in Crewe in February 1983, but instead of the proposed ten percent increase in roll stiffness, he demanded 50%.
-This goal was met by upping the anti-roll bar rates by 100 percent in front and 60 percent in the rear, and by increasing the damping.
+Development on improving handling had already begun when Mike Dunn was appointed engineering director in Crewe in February 1983, but instead of the proposed ten per cent increase in roll stiffness, he demanded 50%.
+This goal was met by upping the anti-roll bar rates by 100 per cent in front and 60 per cent in the rear, and by increasing the damping.
 A panhard rod to anchor the rear sub-frame was also introduced, reducing side-to-side movement in corners.
 Spring rates remained the same as on the Mulsanne.

-Although official figures were never provided by Rolls-Royce, Motor Trend estimated power output at 300 PS with 660 Nm of torque.
+Although official figures were never provided by Rolls-Royce, period estimates were for power output at 300 PS with 660 Nm of torque.
 Priced at US$195,000 in the US market, the Turbo R slotted above the Bentley Mulsanne S and Rolls-Royce Silver Spirit but $39,000 below the Rolls-Royce Silver Spur.

-The Turbo R was sold alongside the Mulsanne Turbo for a brief moment, but the Mulsanne was taken out of production in 1985.
+Bentley had intended to keep the Mulsanne Turbo in production alongside the Turbo R, and they did for a brief moment, but the Mulsanne was taken out of production in 1985 as demand dropped precipitously in favor of the new model.
 In October 1986, for the 1987 model year, the Turbo R received anti-lock brakes and new Bosch MK-Motronic fuel injection to replace the Solex carburetors.
 Other modifications carried out at the same time included new, slimmer sports seats and a higher rear axle ratio.
 In mid-1988 (MY 1989) changes to the appearance were made, introducing twin round headlamps and a bigger front spoiler.
 Around the turn of the year between 1991 and 1992, GM's 4L80-E four-speed automatic transmission replaced the long running three-speed Turbo Hydramatic 400 throughout the Bentley/Rolls-Royce lineup, including the Turbo R.